MuriithiMark/react-lessons/README.md

 ## Issues

 I had an issue with styling of the background of the moving progress bar.
-The Backgroud has a varying gradient from red to pink, moving left to right To solve this use linear-gradient css function
+The Backgroud has a varying gradient from red to pink, moving left to right.

+To solve this use linear-gradient css function
 ```css
 background-image: linear-gradient(to right, red, pink);